Our Surrey and Delta dentists do not typically prescribe teeth whitening for children for a few important reasons.

 2. We have little data on the impact whitening products have on developing teeth.

 The fact is, we really don’t know how teeth whitening may affect teeth that are still growing and developing.

 There simply isn’t the necessary body of evidence and data available for us to make an informed decision about whether teeth whitening is safe for children’s teeth.

-Rather than risk adverse side effects, our dentists typically only prescribe teeth whitening for patients in the late teen years or adults.
+Rather than risk adverse side effects, our dentists typically only prescribe teeth whitening for patients in their late teen years, or to adults.